google/blockly-samples/codelabs/validation_and_warnings/validation_and_warnings.md

         },
 ```

-This time when you reload `index.html` and open the toolbox, you should see the new block at the top:
+Now, if you reload `index.html` and open the toolbox, you should see the new block at the top:

 ![A Blockly toolbox containing range, for-each, sum, print, and break blocks.](completed_toolbox.png)

 ### Generating JavaScript code for the custom block
-You can drag now this block out from the toolbox into the workspace, but if you try to use it, you'll find that Blockly doesn't know how to generate JavaScript code from this block yet and error messages will appear in the browser console when it tries to update the display of the generated code.
+You can drag this block out from the toolbox into the workspace, but if you try to use it, you'll find that Blockly doesn't know how to generate JavaScript code from this block yet and error messages will appear in the browser console when it tries to update the display of the generated code.
 To fix this, add the following code below the custom block definition:

 ```js
 // Define how to generate JavaScript from the custom block.